-Causes of hearing loss include exposure to excessive loud noise; ear infections, trauma or ear disease; damage to the inner ear and ear drum from contact with a foreign object, such as cotton swabs; damage to the inner ear from illnesses or certain medications; and deteriorating hearing caused by the normal aging process, the academy says.
+Causes of hearing loss include exposure to excessive loud noise; ear infections, trauma or ear disease; damage to the ear drum from contact with a foreign object, such as cotton swabs; damage to the inner ear from illnesses or certain medications; and deteriorating hearing caused by the normal aging process.

 If you suspect you or your loved one has a hearing loss, the next step is consulting a qualified audiologist for a full communications needs assessment.
 One assessment can provide patients a baseline or help them decide if they need to explore an array of devices, including hearing aids, that can help improve hearing.

 People of all ages come to Bill Wilkerson after noticing that they’re asking for others to repeat themselves more often, or because a family member has noticed developing issues.
 Angley said the first step is test hearing.

-The Vanderbilt Bill Wilkerson Center for Otolaryngology and Communication Sciences specializes in diseases of the ear, nose, and throat diseases, and communication disorders such as hearing, speech, language, and voice problems.
+The Vanderbilt Bill Wilkerson Center for Otolaryngology and Communication Sciences specializes in diseases of the ear, nose, and throat, and communication disorders including hearing, speech, language and voice problems.
 Vanderbilt Audiology and Hearing Aids is located at 2002 Richard Jones Rd., Suite 301C, in Nashville.